395t/coding-assignment-week-8-vit-2/README.md

 * `Pre-TnT`: Pretrained TnT model (TnT-S in the paper) from timm library (`tnt_s_patch16_224`)

 ### Augmentation
-All experiments use following augmentation to input images, without augmentations we get noticable degradation in validation accuracy
+All experiments use following augmentation to input images, without augmentations we get noticable degradation in validation accuracy (especially on smaller datasets)
 ``` python
 transform_train = transforms.Compose([
     transforms.Resize(size),